Taucher2003/Appenders/README.md

 ### Snapshot Versions

 Snapshot versions get deployed on each push to `development`. \
 [Click here](https://gitlab.com/taucher2003-group/appenders/-/packages) to see a list of available versions.
-The Snapshot versions share a repository with the branch versions.

 ### Branch versions

 Branch versions are deployed hourly and have set the version to `<BRANCH_SLUG>-SNAPSHOT`. \
-[Click here](https://gitlab.com/taucher2003-group/appenders/-/packages) to see a list of available versions.
+[Click here](https://gitlab.com/taucher2003-group/appenders-branch/-/packages) to see a list of available versions.

 ### Commit versions